oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ### Set Pi Password

 2. Select and enter the `1 Set pi password` option.
-Follow the on screen prompt shown below to set a new password for logging onto your Pi.
+Follow the on-screen prompt shown below to set a new password for logging onto your Pi.
 This will replace the default password ***raspberry***.
-BE SURE TO TAKE NOTE OF THE PASSWORD YOU CREATE, IT IS NECESSARY TO LOGIN TO YOUR Pi AND CANNOT BE RETRIEVED OR RESET LATER
+BE SURE TO TAKE NOTE OF THE PASSWORD YOU CREATE; IT IS NECESSARY TO LOGIN TO YOUR Pi AND CANNOT BE RETRIEVED OR RESET LATER

 ![Screen Shot 2023-03-02 at 2 36 36 PM](https://user-images.githubusercontent.com/126691160/222538504-a0f50d5a-d1e4-4445-bdd9-e9901233e0c7.png)